-Famous for its Viking History, the capital city of Norway is esteemed for its craftsmanship and design, with artifacts that preserve tradition and yet, don’t seem out of place in a modern setting.
-All around Oslo you will find cozy little cafes, markets boasting some of the best produce in Scandinavia and antique shops carrying prized Nordic trinkets.
+Famous for its Viking history, the capital city of Norway is esteemed for its craftsmanship and design, with artefacts that preserve tradition and yet, don’t seem out of place in a modern setting.
+All around Oslo you will find cosy little cafes, markets boasting some of the best produce in Scandinavia and antique shops carrying prized Nordic trinkets.
 Here are 5 souvenirs that celebrate Oslo and everything it has to offer:

 Credit: Flickr / Andrew Milligan sumo / CC BY 2.0

 Norwegian knitting is known for its intricate designs featuring flowers, snowflakes, hearts, and animal motifs.
-Norwegian sweaters are traditionally made of 100% wool; helping you stay warm in snowy Oslo weather.
-You can grab one at high-end outlets like Dale of Norway however if you are looking for something more affordable, check out stores such as Vintage Heaven.
-Smaller items, like gloves or hats, can also make cute additions to your winter wardrobe.
+These sweaters are traditionally made of 100% wool; helping to stay warm in snowy Oslo weather.
+Grab one at high-end outlets like Dale of Norway however if you are looking for something more affordable, check out stores such as Vintage Heaven.
+Smaller items, like gloves or hats, can also make cute additions to a winter wardrobe.

 Rosemaling (meaning rose painting) is a form of decorative hand-painting featuring geometric floral patterns characterized by C and S strokes.
-There are several different styles of rosemaling; our favorites are Hallingdal and Gudbrandsdal.
-You can bring home a piece of Norway with everyday rosemaled objects like boxes, plates, cups, vases, and even bike helmets!
+There are several different styles of rosemaling; our favourites are Hallingdal and Gudbrandsdal.
+Bring home a piece of Norway with everyday rosemaled objects like boxes, plates, cups, vases, and even bike helmets!

 Chocolates and Liquorice

 Credit: Flickr / JonoTakesPhotos / CC BY 2.0